tystar86/apiary_license_check/README.md

 ### Quick Start 1

-1. Create a file called `auth_key.txt` with Github token in the same directory.
+1. Create file `auth_key.txt` with Github token in the same directory.

 2. Run:
         ```